The mutation process on the ancestral line under selection: The pruned lookdown ancestral selection graph

 Also note for later use that, by \eqref{gamma} and \eqref{I_stat_0},

 as well as

 see also \cite{Sandra}, where these relations were derived via a descendant process forward in time.

-Let us now compare $\P(A^N_\infty=1)$, the probability for an unfit \emph{ancestor}, with $b^N_1$, which, by \eqref{b^N_n}, is the expected probability to sample an unfit individual when drawing a single individual from the \emph{present} population.
+Let us now compare $\P(A^N_\infty=1)$, the probability for an unfit \emph{ancestor}, with $b^N_1$, the probability for an unfit individual at \emph{present}.
 Both quantities are presented as functions of $s^N$ in Figure~\ref{fig:anc_dist}.
-To produce this plot (and the others contained in this paper), we have computed the $a^N_n$ and $b^N_n$ by solving numerically the linear systems given by the recursions \eqref{rec_a} and \eqref{rec_b}, together with the approximation $a^N_{n}=b^N_{n}=0$ for $n\geq 100$.
+To produce this graph (and the others contained in this paper), we have computed the $a^N_n$ and $b^N_n$ by solving numerically the linear systems given by the recursions \eqref{rec_a} and \eqref{rec_b}, together with the approximation $a^N_{n}=b^N_{n}=0$ for $n\geq 100$.
 This yields accurate results since, for small $s^N$ and large $n$, the $a^N_n$ and $b^N_n$ decrease to zero rapidly, as confirmed by the fact that the results do not change by moving the truncation point to, for example, 50 or 200.

-It is clear that, for any $s^N>0$, we have $\P(A^N_\infty=1)<b^N_1$, simply because $b^N_n<b^N_1$ for $n>1$, and so $\sum_{n=1}^N w^{N}_n b^N_n < b^N_1$ (compare \eqref{b^N_n} and \eqref{anc_unfit}).
+It is clear that, for any $s^N>0$, we have $\P(A^N_\infty=1)<b^N_1$, simply because $b^N_n<b^N_1$ for $n>1$, and so $\sum_{n=1}^N w^{N}_n b^N_n < b^N_1$ (compare \eqref{eq:b^N_n} and \eqref{anc_unfit}).
 This reflects the fact that an unfit individual has a lower chance that its descendants survive in the long run than does a fit individual; this produces the bias towards type 0 in the past relative to the present.